Austria–Poland relations: Interwar period and World War II

 Relationship between the two nations started at 1920, but it was a tense era, and there had been no formal contact as most of Central and Eastern Europe had been razed by wars.
 The newly-established Republic of Poland and Austrian Republic did not enjoy any extensive relations outside the ambassador level, like for most of Eastern Europe.

 However, relationship between two nations disappeared in 1938 after the Anschluss which Nazi Germany annexed Austria.
 Until 1945, relationship between Austria and Poland varied mostly throughout the relationship between Germany and Poland, which would become tense because of the German invasion of Poland, which sparked World War II.
 Austria shares a common language and culture with Germany and participated in the occupation of Poland.
 Many crimes against Poles were committed under the banner of Nazi Germany, also in the Mauthausen and Gusen concentration camps, which were located in German-controlled Austria.
+Also Polish prisoners of war were among Allied POWs held in the Stalag XVII-A, Stalag XVII-B, Stalag XVII-C, Stalag XVIII-B, Stalag 317/XVIII-C, Oflag XVII-A, Oflag XVIII-A and Oflag XVIII-B German POW camps and forced labour subcamps operated in German-annexed Austria.

 Postwar

 After the war, Poland went on to be occupied by Soviet Union, and Austria was occupied by the United States, the United Kingdom, France and the Soviet Union.
 Both countries followed different political systems; Austria went on to re-establish itself as a Republic and pledged neutrality, while Poland became a satellite of the Soviet Union with a Soviet-installed communist regime.
 In the later political climate, the relationship between Austria and Poland was tense and cool, and there was little contact between them throughout the Cold War.
 Many Polish refugees, most of whom were escaping from communist rule, settled in Austria and formed a small community of Polish diaspora in Austria.

 That situation remained until 1989, when the collapse of communism across Europe let the relationship between them improve again.

-Since the end of communism at 1989 in Poland, Austria has been a supporter of Poland's integration to the Western world.
+Since the end of communism in 1989 in Poland, Austria has been a supporter of Poland's integration to the Western world.
 Both nations enjoy significant progress, as Poland joined NATO and the European Union, and Austria joined the latter.
 Recently, a stronger economic and democratic co-operation has occurred, such as for a mutual civil law and documents.

-Recently, disagreements between Poland and Austria have occurred over the Syrian refugee crisis caused by the ongoing Syrian Civil War.
+the European Union and NATO

+Austria joined the EU in 1995.
+Poland joined the EU in 2004.
+While Poland became a member of NATO in 1999, Austria has never been a member of NATO.